Investment Risk 101

 That could mean you are okay with a portfolio of riskier funds for your retirement investments but a lower risk tolerance for your kids' college savings or a home down payment fund.

 If you are brand new to investing, working with a professional financial advisor may help you get started with a portfolio that aligns with your risk tolerance.
-Paladin Registry is a great service that matches you up with five star financial advisors.
+Paladin Registry is a great service that matches you up with financial advisors.
 You can also choose an automated robo advisor that selects investments for you based on your answers to a survey when you sign up.

 Common Risk Indicators and Metrics